Everton F.C.: Ownership and finances

-On 21 June 2024, Everton announced an exclusivity agreement with the Friedkin Group, owners of Serie A club A.S.
-Roma.
+On 21 June 2024, Everton announced an exclusivity agreement with the Friedkin Group, owners of Serie A club Roma.
 On 23 September 2024, Everton and the Friedkin Group released a joint statement that an agreement on the terms of sale had been reached pending approval from the Premier League, the Football Association and the Financial Conduct Authority.
 On 14 December, Friedkin officially received approval from the Premier League to acquire Everton, and five days later he officially acquired the club.

-In July 2025, the club's majority owners, The Friedkin Group, launched Pursuit Sports, a dedicated multi-club management vehicle to oversee their football properties, including Everton and A.S.
-Roma.
+In July 2025, the club's majority owners, The Friedkin Group, launched Pursuit Sports, a dedicated multi-club management vehicle to oversee their football properties, including Everton and Roma.
 Pursuit Sports is led by CEO Dave Beeston and is intended to provide strategic, data-driven support across the clubs while maintaining their individual identities.
+In August 2025, Everton announced that they would be the first Premier League football club to commit to a living pension for all staff.